UoB-COMSM0110/2024-group-3/docs/report/evaluation.md

 -----------------------------------
 </div>

 Ranks 2,3 and 4,5 have the same value differences.
 Fortunately, because they are of the same sign, this doesn't impact the test's results.
 The sum of our positive ranks is 0 and the sum of our negative ranks is 55, with the W test statistic coming out as 0.
-Since this is well below the maximum value of 8 as specified above, we can say with confidence that there is a statistically significant difference in our easy and hard difficulty modes.
+Since this is well below the maximum value of eight as specified above, we can say with confidence that there is a statistically significant difference in our easy and hard difficulty modes.

 ## Testing
 Throughout the development process we tested our code thoroughly.
 The evaluative part of our process was invaluable here, and user feedback and experience was very helpful at identifying bugs and flaws with our game's design that we could refactor.
 We found that implementing testing scripts within our code was somewhat harder, mainly because of Processing's limitations as an IDE.
 After much discussion our team settled on pursuing white box testing coverage by writing assert tests for the integral parts of our code.

 ### Consumable Tests
-Test to make sure that old food object is removed from the metadata :
+Test to make sure that old food object is removed from the metadata:

          //  Assert that consumable cleared from metadata assert getMapGridObjectData(oldColumn, oldRow) == null;

-Test to make sure that new food objects were added to the metadata :
+Test to make sure that new food objects were added to the metadata:

           this.apple = new Apple(this);
           this.apple.setRandomConsumableLocation();